ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ### Validation

-Tha table will be invalid if the user has set the `parentIdFieldName` attribute but not the `idFieldName`.
+The table will be invalid if the user has set the `parentIdFieldName` attribute but not the `idFieldName`.
 Additionally, the table will be invalid if the user has set the `forceExpandCollapseFieldName` attribute but not the `parentIdFieldName`.

 ### Lazy Loading